Talks over Celesio could drag on for weeks - sources

 Celesio, owner of Britain’s Lloyds Pharmacy, is suffering from a price war in the German drugs wholesale market, where it competes with unlisted Alliance Boots, and from healthcare budget cuts across Europe, its main market.

-In response, Chief Executive Marion Helmes is centralizing procurement to cut costs, as well as widening and standardizing the offering of its pharmacies across Europe under the Lloyds brand.
+In response, Chief Executive Marion Helmes is centralising procurement to cut costs, as well as widening and standardising the offering of its pharmacies across Europe under the Lloyds brand.

 “Making direct moves into Europe is not without risks.
 The European wholesale market is complex, low-growth and subject to continued competitive and regulatory pressures,” said Berenberg analyst Scott Bardo in a note to investors.

-Celesio’s market value including debt is 9.1 times forward EBITDA (earnings before interest, taxes, depreciation and amortization), not far McKesson’s 9.2 times multiple, according to StarMine.
+Celesio’s market value including debt is 9.1 times forward EBITDA (earnings before interest, taxes, depreciation and amortisation), not far McKesson’s 9.2 times multiple, according to StarMine.

 That compares with a multiple of about 11 times which U.S. drugstore chain Walgreens paid for a stake in Alliance Boots last year.